Barbelot/FluidAutomata/README.md

 ## Material setup

-Create a material with a texture property referenced as '_FluidTexture'.
+Create a material with a texture property referenced as `_FluidTexture`.
 Once linked in the FluidAutomataController script, this material will receive the computed fluid texture in the _FluidTexture parameter in play mode.

 ## Affector setup